Degrees and Certificates

 Credits 4

 Algebra/trigonometry-based.
 Topics include simple harmonic motion, wave phenomena, interference phenomena, electricity, magnetism, simple AC and DC circuits, light and optics.
 Laboratory utilizes computers for data acquisition and analysis.
 Meets General Education requirement for Science.
+Offered in spring.

 PHYS225: General Physics I